com-480-data-visualization/project-2024-school-mappers/README.md

 ### Exploratory Data Analysis

+The World Bank proposes a very powerfull database exploration tool to explore the database.
 This part contains results both from the World Bank [database exploratory tool](https://data.worldbank.org/topic/education?year=2021) and from the manual EDA that can be found in the notebook Milestone1.ipynb.

 ![](img1.png)